Preliminary Administrative Credential Program

 - Possess a valid teaching or services credential

-- Have a minimum of 4 years’ experience in their credential area prior to completing the program
+- Have 4 to 5 years of experience in their credential area prior to completing the program

 - Show evidence of satisfying the Basic Skills Requirement (CBEST or other CTC approved method)